Adelboden-Lenk, Switzerland: Family Ski Guide

 Accommodation Options

-- Lenkerhof Alpine Resort (Lenk): 5-star with spa and family suites.
+- Lenkerhof Alpine Resort (Lenk): 5-star with spa, family suites, and on-site babysitting available (CHF 30/hour).
 CHF 400 to 600 per night.
 The luxury pick

 - Self-catering chalets and apartments: CHF 120 to 250 per night for a 2-bedroom.
 Available through local agencies and booking platforms.
 Stock up at Coop or Migros in either village

 Both villages have free ski bus connections to the lifts.
-If your apartment is not slope-side, the bus system is reliable and well-timed to ski school schedules.
+If your apartment is not slope-side, the bus system is reliable and runs on schedules timed to ski school start and finish times.

 ✈️How Do You Get to Adelboden-Lenk?